Adrian-MC20/ThePinkWeapon-datapack/README.md

 # ThePinkWeapon-datapack
-Minecraft datapack for the Pink Weapon mon
+Minecraft datapack for the Pink Weapon mod